-Outlaw motorcycle gangs have an active presence in all Australian States and Territories, and see themselves as the ‘one percenters’ who operate outside the law.
-They have developed a strong presence in several illicit markets, particularly the illicit drug market.
+Outlaw motorcycle gangs have an active presence in all Australian states and territories, and see themselves as the ‘one percenters’ who operate outside the law.
+They have a strong presence in several illicit markets, particularly the illicit drug market.

 Professional facilitators use specialist knowledge and expertise to exploit legal loopholes, find opportunities for criminals, or help criminals retain and legitimise proceeds of crime.
 Use of specialist and professional facilitators is one of the key attributes of organised crime in Australia.

 For more information, see the Professional facilitators page.